enstars/hexo-bubble/README.md

 {% bubble Natsume %}
   HoweVER.
 Within a game where everything is proGRAMMED, everything works with much simpler loGIC.

   In this world where everything obeys my every comMAND, I will reign as god and control everyTHING.
-I'll make sure they can live in peace and joy within this miniature <hold>garDEN—</hold>
+I'll make sure they can live in peace and joy within this miniature <ho>garDEN—</ho>

   And I will give everyone an equal opportunity to experience their own happily ever afTER.

-  <spell>—Welcome to paradise, my <hold>idols♪</hold></spell>
+  <sp>—Welcome to paradise, my <ho>idols♪</ho></sp>
 {% endbubble %}

 {% bubble Tsumugi %}